 If you are in a troubled relationship you will tend to receive two types of advice, ” you made your bed now lay in it”, or “dump the bum and move on.”
 Is there a godly third alternative allowing God to assertively grab ahold of a situation by having us respond in such a way that we grab ahold of what is happening.

-Walk the second mile is for, (When another has the power to force you to do what you would rather not, but it isn’t sin), then choose to do even more, boy does that make them wonder if there might not be God working in you.
+Walk the second mile is for, (When another has the power to force me to do what I would rather not, but it isn’t sin— then I choose to do even more!
+Boy does that make them wonder if there might not be God working in me.

-Hudson Taylor he was always loosing his cool with fellow missionaries who were not taking the warfare seriously.
-He was right in his judgment but not in his attitude.
-He needed to assertively grab ahold of his own walk with God and invite the others to join in.
-No one, not even a spouse or pastor has the right to tell you what to think or believe or to not obey God.
-Like Daniel, we may need to purpose in our heart to do things God’s way and then cop a good attitude.
-Like Pilate’s wife we need to voice our concern once and then drop it, move on focussing on God and ministering to those around us.
+No one, not even a spouse or pastor has the right to tell me what to think or believe or that I must sin, not even when misusing the, “I’m the husband and God says you must do everything I say.
+Acts 5:29 Peter disobeyed the God given high priest rather than disobey God.
+Like Daniel, I may need to purpose in my heart to do things God’s way and to not sin.
+Then I need to cop a good attitude.
+Like Pilate’s wife, I need to voice my concern once and then drop it, move on focusing on God and ministering to those around me.
 Bless them that curse you, do good to them that despitefully use you, give to them that are in need especially to enemies.
 Work enthusiastically for rotten bosses and don’t bad mouth.

 I remember a wife who had married an alcoholic and was always quarreling with him to be more godly, leaving the radio on christian stations and leaving tracts around the house.
 When she quit and just ministered to him, without nagging, he let her develop a ministry for women in the church.
 He still wasn’t saved but that was between him and God not between him and a nagging wife.
-DON’T TRY TO FIX THE OTHER, instead thank God for his intentions in giving you this labor–His precious gift that will rack up more treasure in heaven and glory to God than anything else you do.
+DON’T TRY TO FIX THE OTHER, instead thank God for his intentions in giving you this labor–his precious gift of a person that won’t change, a gift that will rack up more treasure in heaven and glory to God than anything else I do.

-Live joyfully with all God has given you for this is your field of labor given to you by God.
+Live joyfully with all God has given me for this is my field of labor given to me by God.